kaiachain/kaia-rpc-tester/README.md

 The tester checks basic operations of Kaia RPC/WebSocket APIs.

 ## How to Setup the Test

+*Note: If you use python3.13.x, the installation of requirements.txt will fail for wheel compatibility.
+Please use a different 3.x.*

 ### Install Python Libraries
 * Python3 should be installed: `python3`
 * Create virtual environment: `python3 -m venv venv`